defshine/flaskblog/README.md

 =========

 Learn python and flask,just a tony blog system
-It is same as SpringBlog[https://github.com/defshine/SpringBlog]
+It is same as [SpringBlog](https://github.com/defshine/SpringBlog),but implemented differently

 #Use: